Monday, June 24, 2024

 After we checked into a quaint Hotel Bürgerbräu, we rested (no sleeping) for about 15 minutes and off we all went with Derek to see the Bad Reichenhall.

-St.Ägid, Bad Reichenhall,built 1160
+St.Ägid Church, Bad Reichenhall,built 1160

 St. Agid's stained glass windows

 Derek told us that Bad was a good thing and means baths or spas in German.
-Bad Reichenhall, located in central Bavaria, is a spa town, located quite close to Salzburg in a basin encircled by the Chiemgau Alps (including Mount Staufen (5800 ft) and Mount Zwiesel (5850 ft.).
+Bad Reichenhall, located in central Bavaria, is a spa town, located quite close to Salzburg, Austria in a basin encircled by the Chiemgau Alps (including Mount Staufen (5800 ft) and Mount Zwiesel (5850 ft.).
 I forgot to note that the Alps do not resemble sites in our Pennsylvania!

 Bad Reichenhall, with a population of 19,000, is a traditional center of salt production, obtained by evaporating water saturated with salt from brine ponds.